chihyi-lin/Emotion-Classification/Progress Report Wiki.md

 * Discussion on next steps: 1) improve pre-processing and feature extraction with tf-idf - Lin 2) start implementing SVM - Lai

 ## Goals achieved (fill at the end of each work week)
+* Baseline improved
+* Slides finalised

 ## Plans for next week (fill at the end of each work week)
 * Literature review on progress
-* Q: It seems F-scores of different learning rates do not differ much.
+* Questions to discuss and present: 1) It seems F-scores of different learning rates do not differ much.
 We would like to ask if it is common for the multi-class perceptron model.
+2) The research question is whether performance improves combining different feature extractions using different machine learning models.

 # Session 5: 2022-05-16
 ## Goals for today (fill at the beginning of each work week)